 Consider the following numbers as you determine your life insurance needs:

-Your current debts (including a mortgage)
+Your current debts (including a mortgage and other committed expenses)

 Final expenses such as funeral costs

 Start by totaling these potential costs that you’d want to cover if you weren’t around.